minprog/programmeren-1/problems/cs50/hello/index.md

 Hello, world!
 Hopefully you have succeeded in creating a CS50 IDE instance for yourself.
 You should have watched Doug's video on its use before continuing here.
 Let's make programs!

-- Now go to the Terminal and issue the following command:
+Go to the Terminal and issue the following command:

     mkdir ~/module0

 You should see in the file list on the left that your first folder has been created.
 We call it `module0` so it can contain all programs that you write for the current module.

-- Now, point to the File menu and choose New.
+Now, point to the File menu and choose New.
 This will open a new editor with a blank "Untitled1" file in it.
 First thing to do is to give it a name and save it into your new directory.
 Press **CTRL-S** or **Cmd-S** to open the file dialog.
 For **Filename**, type `hello.c`.
 Then below, choose (click) the `module1` folder that you just created and click on **Save**.

-- In your new file, type the C code for "Hello, World" as seen above.
+In your new file, type the C code for "Hello, World" as seen above.
 Save it once more.

-- Let's point the terminal towards our new folder:
+Let's point the terminal towards our new folder:

     cd ~/module0

 The **prompt** is what the Terminal shows on your screen to "prompt" you to enter a new command.
 The prompt includes a portion to show what folder the Terminal is pointed towards.
 It should look like this, indicating that the **current folder** for the Terminal is indeed `~/module0`.

     ~/module0/ $

-- Next, type precisely the below (in lowercase), then hit Enter:
+Next, type precisely the below (in lowercase), then hit Enter:

   ls

 You should see just `hello.c`.
 That's because you've just listed the files in that same folder, this time using a command-line interface (CLI), using just your keyboard, rather than the graphical user interface (GUI) represented by that folder icon.
 In particular, you *executed* (i.e., ran) a command called `ls`, which is shorthand for "list."
 (It's such a frequently used command that its authors called it just `ls` to save keystrokes.)
 Make sense?

-- Here on out, to execute (i.e., run) a command means to type it into a terminal window and then hit Enter.
+Here on out, to execute (i.e., run) a command means to type it into a terminal window and then hit Enter.
 Commands are "case-sensitive," so be sure not to type in uppercase when you mean lowercase or vice versa.

 ## Compiling Programs